openbaton/docs/docs/vnfm-how-to-write.md

 ##### The Gradle Wrapper
 Afterwards go back to the root folder and run the following command to create automatically the gradle wrapper which is used for code management and compilation.
-For more information on how to use the gradle wrapper have a look on the gradle wrapper documentation [here][gradle-wrapper].
+For more information on how to use the gradle wrapper have a look at the gradle wrapper documentation [here][gradle-wrapper].

 ```bash
 $ gradle wrapper --gradle-version 2.4